andrewsrichardson/food-blog/src/pages/blog/red-lentil-dhal-sweet-potato/red-lentil-dhal-sweet-potato.md

   - Remove the froth from the top of the water.
   - Get your chopped sweet potatoes, splash of oil and seasonings into a baking tray and place in an oven at 200C for 30 mins, stirring halfway through.
+    Don't forget to season well with salt and pepper too
   - In a separate frying pan, add in the onions and cumin seeds and fry till caramelised and soft
   - Add in the garlic, ginger and remaining dry spices and cook until fragrant for around 3 minutes.
-Add in your tomatoes and let them cook down in the spices for approximately 10 minutes
+Add in your tomatoes and let them cook down in the spices for approximately 10 minutes.
+Season well at this point
   - Slowly add the cooked lentils into the masala paste, a spoonful at a time.
     Repeat until it's all mixed together and smelling delicious.
 Add a splash of water and keep on a low heat for a few minutes